ECS-CS/2018-2019/6-8th/Introduction.md

 # HOMEWORK
 1. Modify the HelloWorld.java program below to print "Hello" and "World" on 2 seperate lines.
+2. Right now this program is printing `Hello, world!` on the same line.
 ```java
 public class HelloWorld
 {